Are you looking for the best WP Rocket settings to speed up your website and pass Google’s Core Web Vitals in Google PageSpeed Insights?

-- Cache Lifespan – 10 hours is the default.
+- Cache Lifespan – 10 hours.
 Your cache will expire and be rebuilt every 10 hours which works for the vast majority of users.

 These are the best WP Rocket settings for the cache section assuming that you’re using a mobile-responsive WordPress theme (which should be nearly all of them) and don’t allow users to log in to your site.